iamhrsp/MATLAB/Machine Learning/README.md

 # Machine Learning Problems

 This repository contains solutions to machine learning assignments from the **Mathematical Computing course**.
 The assignments demonstrate the application of various machine learning techniques such as clustering, classification, regression, and neural networks.
-The project files and the complete problem statements can be found in the projectFiles folder.
+The project files and the complete matlab codes can be found in the projectFiles folder.

 ---